FPGA-Research-Manchester/fos/standalone_code/Sobel/README.md

 This line tells the FPGA driver to load sobel.bin onto the FPGA fabric.
 It should be noted that, everytime we do this, the sobel module will reset

 #### sudo DISPLAY=:0 ./sobel_linux HW
-This line runs the driver.
-The command line parameter can either be SW or HW.
-This feature is documented [here](#hardware-vs-software)
+This is the line that runs the compiled source code.
+The command line parameter can either be HW or SW.
+This tells the code whether we want to run it in hardware or software.